 - Audiology screening/testing, once a year, regardless of age or diagnosis,

 - One hearing aid per ear every 48 months for members up to age 18, and

 - Up to four additional ear molds per calendar year for members up to two years of age.

 Medical Supplies: Charges for blood and blood products, sterile dressings for burns and cancer, catheters, colostomy bags and related supplies, and oxygen and related equipment (home and/or portable oxygen requires preauthorization; any fees charged to fill oxygen containers are not covered).
 (For information about coverage for diabetic supplies, see the Prescription Drug Plan section.)

 Benefits will not be provided for both an inpatient medical care visit and individual psychotherapy when performed on the same day by the same physician.

 Mental Health and Substance Abuse Treatment: Charges for the following services and supplies you receive from a provider to treat mental illness or substance abuse:

-- Video-conference or other telehealth consultations coordinated through an on-site Health Center or in accordance with the Plan's Telemedicine and COVID-19 policy
+- Video-conference or other telehealth consultations coordinated through on-site clinic or in accordance with the Plan's Telemedicine and COVID-19 policy

 - Inpatient facility services (subject to preauthorization requirements): Covered inpatient facility services provided by a hospital or residential treatment center